-- the Company organisation chart, which highlights hierarchical and functional reporting lines; - the Company's organisational manual, which defines the organisation of the Company in terms of its organisational structure, missions, responsibilities and assigned duties; - the resolutions and reports of the management and oversight bodies; - the body of company rules (i.e. organisational procedures and guidelines) and the control system in general; - the system of powers and responsibilities; - the recommendations in the Confindustria Guidelines; - the recommendations in the Corporate Governance Code of Borsa Italiana; - the "history" of the Company, i.e. the prejudicial events that have affected the Company in the past.
+- the Company organisation chart, which highlights hierarchical and functional reporting lines; - the resolutions and reports of the management and oversight bodies; - the intercompany contracts between the Company and ENAV referred to earlier; - the body of company rules (i.e. organisational procedures and guidelines) and the control system in general; - the system of powers and responsibilities; - the recommendations in the Confindustria Guidelines; - the "history" of the Company, i.e. the prejudicial events that have affected the Company in the past.